shrey2003/awesome-food-allergy-datasets/README.md

 - Work in groups of 2–3 people per category.
 - Collect relevant datasets and provide references.
 - Write a brief report on established research and applications for your assigned category.
-- Add contributions directly to this repository in the appropriate folder.
-- New datasets can also be added to the shared [Hugging Face collection](https://huggingface.co/spaces/hugging-science/Awesome_food_allergy_datasets).

 ---